Hotmoka/hotmoka/README.md

 the answer must be

 ```
-0.32.11-d85e2e52
+0.34.10
 ```

-or similar, as long as the version is 0.32.11.
+or similar, as long as the version starts with 0.34.10.
 Our Hotmoka node built on Tendermint is known to work on both Windows and Linux machines.

 Assuming that you have correctly installed the Tendermint executable in